ravimechlin/video_upload/video_upload/Readme.md

-'Agenda of this project, this project will cover docker concept and Cloud computing concepts, also sso' 'it is devolpment mode now'

-1. come into the  video_upload directory
-2. run "docker-compose build" for the image build
-3. afer build run "docker-compose up"
-4. after the service run i.e webservices, postgress database  you can see the localserver is up
+"In this project, we aim to delve into Docker concepts, Cloud computing concepts, and Single Sign-On (SSO).
+Presently, the project is in its development phase.

+To begin, please locate the 'video_upload' directory.
+Subsequently, perform 'docker-compose build' to construct the image.
+Once the image is successfully built, initiate 'docker-compose up'.
+After the services, encompassing web services and the PostgreSQL database, have started and are operational, you will be able to access the local server."